Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 **Question 56
-The data engineering team has a large Delta Lake table named ëuser_postsí which is partitioned over the ëyearí column.
+The data engineering team has a large Delta Lake table named ‚Äòuser_posts‚Äô which is partitioned over the ‚Äòyear‚Äô column.
 The table is used as an input streaming source in a streaming job.
 The streaming query is displayed below with a blank:
 They want to remove previous 2 years data from the table without breaking the append-only requirement of streaming sources.
 Which option correctly fills in the blank to enable stream processing from the table after deleting the partitions ?**